webpack/webpack.js.org/src/content/plugins/split-chunks-plugin.md

 The name of the split chunk.
 Providing `true` will automatically generate a name based on chunks and cache group key.

 Providing a string or a function allows you to use a custom name.
-Specifying a string (or a function that always returns the same string) will merge all common modules and vendors into a single chunk.
-This probably leads to more code downloaded than needed.
+Specifying either a string or a function that always returns the same string will merge all common modules and vendors into a single chunk.
+This might lead to bigger initial downloads and slow down page loads.

 If the name matches an [entry point](/configuration/entry-context/#entry) name, the entry point will be removed.